Chemical oxygen demand (COD) is a critical waste treatment measurement in everything from municipal systems to food manufacturing waste streams.

 Since a BOD test takes five days to complete, COD is used to monitor the treatment process in day-to-day operations.
 The COD test takes only a few hours to complete.
 If BOD was always used, a problem with the treatment process wouldn’t be detected until five days later.
 This would mean that wastewater would need to be held for days until results could be verified.

 Hanna Tip: Due to the speed of testing, facilities usually establish a correlation between BOD and COD, then only run BOD occasionally.
 However, be sure to check with your local regulatory agency for detailed advice on BOD and COD testing regimens.

 As mentioned before, COD measures organic matter by using a chemical oxidant.
 It’s critical that a strong enough oxidant is used to react with virtually all organic material in the sample.
 Historically, potassium permanganate filled this role, but it was found to be inconsistent in its ability to oxidize all the organic matter in a wide variety of waste samples.

 Currently, most COD tests use potassium dichromate as the oxidant.
-Potassium dichromate is a hexavalent chromium salt that is bright orange in color and is a very strong oxidant.
-Between 95-100% of organic material can be oxidized by dichromate.
+Potassium dichromate is a hexavalent chromium salt that is bright orange in color and is very strong.
+Between 95-100% of all organic material can be oxidized by dichromate.
 Once dichromate oxidizes a substance it's converted to a trivalent form of chromium, which is a dull green color.

-During the digestion, it's necessary to have excess oxidant; this ensures complete oxidation of the sample.
+During the digestion, it's necessary to have excess oxidant as this ensures complete oxidation of the sample.
 As a result, it’s important to determine the quantity of excess oxidant.
 The two most common methods for this are titration and colorimetry.